 - Intense anger/outbursts.
 These can cause some real damage to their friendships, job prospects and relationships with loved ones and also sometimes land them in legal troubles.
 These outbursts are what cause loved ones to feel they are walking on eggshells, as they try not to upset a person with BPD.

 - Severe self-harming.
-This can be cutting, burning, picking at skin or even excessive tattoos or piercings.
-It’s important to note that it is non-suicidal self-harm.
-These self-harm behaviors release endorphins – the opiates of your brain – which create a sense of wellbeing.
-For that reason, people with BPD often report that self-harm gives them a relief from emotional pain, or they sometimes say these behaviors are they only way they can feel something.
+This can involve cutting, burning, picking at skin, or even excessive tattoos or piercings.
+It's important to note that it is non-suicidal self-harm.
+These self-harm behaviors release endorphins - the opiates of your brain - which create a sense of wellbeing.
+For that reason, people with BPD often report that self-harm gives them a relief from emotional pain, or they sometimes say these behaviors are the only way they can feel something.
 Not all people with BPD exhibit self-harm behaviors.
 Recurring thoughts of suicidal behaviors or threats are also common and people with BPD are at high risk for suicide attempts.

 - Feelings of emptiness.
 Patients describe them as feelings of loneliness, boredom or a sense that "I don't belong."